SpringCare/actions/README.md

 # Updating
 To update, make sure that you run the build command before pushing.
 The `dist` directory is included on purpose.
 Github runs the contents of those files directly when running the actions.

+All trademarks, service marks, and trade names (collectively, the “Trademarks”) used or displayed in this repository are the property of Spring Care, Inc. d/b/a Spring Health (“Trademark Owner”).
+The license for open source software provided in this repository does not grant you any rights to use our Trademarks.
+You may not use, reproduce, or modify any Trademarks in any manner without obtaining prior written permission from the Trademark Owner.
+Unauthorized use of these Trademarks is strictly prohibited and may result in legal action.